Celayix Home » How to Prevent Workplace Violence in Healthcare

 Preventing Workplace Violence

-Most states require healthcare facilities to develop violence prevention plans; luckily, guidelines are available to assist.
-OSHA advises developing a programme that includes the five essential aspects listed below:
+Most states require healthcare facilities to develop violence prevention plans; guidelines are available.
+OSHA advises developing a program that includes the five essential aspects listed below:

 Management Commitment and Employee Participation